Enterprise-Level International ASO in iTunes App Store & Google Play (2/3)November 2, 2017

 To use the iTunes grid, select one of the five App Store regions from the drop-down at the top.
 The left column of the grid (“App Store”) lists each App Store country.
-The right column (“Language”) displays the metadata language localizations in iTunes Connect that impact each App Store country.
+The right column (“Language”) displays the metadata language localization in iTunes Connect that impact each App Store country.
 The data in this iTunes grid matches our findings published in our localizations grid (above), including the observation that English (UK) metadata impacts the most App Store countries worldwide.

-Other things that can impact ASO search results include the model of the phone (remember, model is different from the OS), which is much more common in Google Play, since compatibility issues associated with specific handsets are more common.
+Other things that can impact ASO search results include the model of the phone (remember, the model is different from the OS), which is much more common in Google Play, since compatibility issues associated with specific handsets are more common.
 We have also seen that the time and/or time-zone of a search may also impact rankings.
 This could be related to an app’s download velocity at different times of day, but could also just represent normal fluctuations or simply be a random bug associated with the app store data-centers or their APIs.
 (More research is in progress here!)

 The complexity between how the two app stores handle country and language relationships can impact your app deployment strategy, and understanding these differences will go a long way to maximizing any international ASO results.
 It could also save your teams from wasted time and effort caused by a misunderstanding of how the two stores operate.
 Just because a language, dialect or strategy works or is available in one of the app stores does not mean that it will work or be available in the other.
 This is critical to understand because it often adds to the overall cost of an international ASO strategy; work for one store may not carry over any shared benefit for the other.
 Also, in companies where the Android and iOS teams always work in parallel, these complexities could make that more challenging.
 Here is a quick recap of the differences between the stores: